web analytics

-How to Fix Registry Editor Disabled By Administrator Restriction in Windows XP
+How to Enable Registry Editor if Disabled By Administrator on Windows XP

-Follow the below steps to Fix Registry Editor Disabled By Administrator Restriction:
+Follow the below steps to Enable Registry Editor on Windows XP:

 Primarily, there are two possible solution to enable Registry Editor.